agentultra/lean-4-hackers/index.md

 As is customary we will begin with printing, _Hello, world!_ to the console.
 I use this as a quick check to make sure the toolchain is set up properly and everything works as expected.
-Start by creating a new directory for your project:
+Start by creating a new package:

-    $ mkdir HelloWorld && cd HelloWorld
+    $ lake new HelloWorld && cd HelloWorld

-Then initialize a new Lean package using the `leanpkg` tool that `elan` installed for us with the toolchain:

-    $ leanpkg init HelloWorld

-If you have `git` installed it will setup a repository for you, a `.gitignore` file, a package manifest file, `leanpkg.toml`, and a source file, `HelloWorld.lean`.
+This will create a new directory with a new `git` repository initialized, a package configuration file, toolchain file, a `Main.lean`, and `HelloWorld.lean`.

 Note that the `.gitignore` file may need to be modified to contain: